OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Lift as We Climb.md

-# Lifting as We Climb
+# Lift as We Climb

 Suffragist and Civil Rights activist [Mary Church Terrell](https://en.wikipedia.org/wiki/Mary_Church_Terrell) fought Jim Crow laws across the US South.
 One of her sayings, "lifting as we climb," is a terrific way of expanding the reach and equity of any beneficial movement.